 - Sensory and / or physical needs

-Our dedicated SEN teacher is Mr. D. Byrne who can be contacted at email@example.com.
+Our dedicated acting SEN Coordinator is Ms Briggs who can be contacted at email@example.com.

-You can view the SEND Information Report (2016 – 2017) for The Kingston Academy from the menu on the left.
+You can view the SEND Information Report for The Kingston Academy from the menu on the left.

 Please see the section ‘Questions and Answers for parents and carers about our SEN offer’ for further information.